nextsnake/nextcore/docs/events.rst

 Shard dispatcher
 ----------------
-Can be found on :attr:`Shard.dispatcher <nextcore.gateway.Shard.dispatcher>`.
+Can be found on :attr:`Shard.dispatcher <gateway.Shard.dispatcher>`.
 A dispatcher for shard changes that is not a event sent by Discord.

 The event name is a :class:`str` representing the event name.